dthomann/InnertiaStopper/README.md

 # InnertiaStopper

 ## Overview
+Challenge:
-When you use an external mouse with a Mac
+When you use an external mouse with a Mac and spin the scroll wheel to quickly scroll through a large document or

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)